Orkney Community Plan 2018-2021 Incorporating the Local Outcomes Improvement Plan

 The plan is also our Local Outcomes Improvement Plan with the Scottish Government.
 It sets out what we hope to achieve over the next three years and beyond as our contribution both to Orkney's local priorities and to the ambitions of the Scottish Government for the whole of Scotland.

 Orkney features regularly on lists of the best places to live, and it is also one of the best places in Scotland to live longer.
 The increase in population aged over 65 is the largest in Scotland and will be very significant in planning future services.
-This is discussed further under our strategic priority of positive ageing.
+We want people to have the support they need to adopt healthy lifestyles throughout their lives and take responsibility for their wellbeing.
+Not only will this improve individual lives, it will prevent increasing demand for support services in future years.
+We also want people to live in safe, warm, homely settings.

 Wind and increasingly marine renewable energy have huge potential to revolutionise the sustainability of Orkney for generations to come.
 We will ensure that future development in Orkney is sustainable and that economic, environmental and social factors are well balanced.